lcetinsoy/php-postgresql-repository/README.md

 ## Usage

-Extends AbstractPostgreSqlRepository and implement
+Extends AbstractPostgreSqlRepository and implement getTableName method

-getTableName

-Depending on your normalizer
+Depending on your serializer you might want to override serialize method

 ## Tests